quix-it/quix-quang/projects/quang/components/autocomplete/README.md

 - `helpMessage`: `string` — Help text displayed as a tooltip or below the input.
 Inherited from `QuangBaseComponent`
 - `helpMessageTooltip`: `boolean` — If true, help message is shown as a tooltip (with icon); if false, help message is shown inline below the input.
 Default: `false`.
 Inherited from `QuangBaseComponent`
 - `formControl`: `FormControl` — Form control for reactive forms.
 Inherited from `QuangBaseComponent`
+- Tooltip icon projection: to display the tooltip icon, use `<ng-content select="[help-icon]" />` in the component template.

 ## Outputs